-- Custodial credit risk is the risk that a government will not be able to recover deposits or the value of an investment that's in the possession of a failed institution or counterparty. - The financial institution in which the District places its deposits is certified as a "qualified public depository" as required under the Florida Security for Public Deposits Act.
-Therefore, the deposits are entirely insured by Federal depository insurance and collateralized pursuant to Chapter 280, Florida Statutes. - At September 30, 2024, and consistent with the investment policy, the District's investments are all registered in the name of the District by a custodian or a trustee for the District. - Credit risk is the risk of loss from an issuer's failure to repay principal and/or interest on a debt obligation.
+- Custodial credit risk is the risk that a government will not be able to recover deposits or the value of an investment that's in the possession of a failed institution or counterparty. - The financial institution in which the District places a portion of its deposits is certified as a "qualified public depository" as required under the Florida Security for Public Deposits Act.
+Therefore, those deposits are entirely insured by Federal depository insurance and collateralized pursuant to Chapter 280, Florida Statutes. - The District places a portion of its deposits in an external investment pool.
+Deposits in external investment pools are not subject to custodial credit risk. - At September 30, 2024, and consistent with the investment policy, the District's investments are all registered in the name of the District by a custodian or a trustee for the District. - Credit risk is the risk of loss from an issuer's failure to repay principal and/or interest on a debt obligation.
 To manage this risk, the District's investment policy identifies and limits investments to only top ratings issued by nationally recognized statistical rating organization. - Concentration of investment risk is the increasing probability of loss arising from heavily lopsided exposure to an asset class, issuer, structure or maturity.
 The District's investment policy stipulates guidelines for diversification of investments by limiting investments to avoid over-concentration in securities from a specific issuer or business sector; limiting investments in securities with higher credit risk; investments in securities with varying maturities; and continuously investing a portion of the portfolio in readily available funds to ensure that appropriate liquidity is maintained to meet ongoing obligations. - Interest rate risk is the risk that a security's value will decrease with a rise in interest rates.
 To manage interest rate risk, the District maintains a formal short-term investment policy that limits a portion of its investments in maturities, not to exceed five (5) years.
 The short-term target balance is 85% of the Districts portfolio.
 The District also adopted a Long-term investment portfolio which targets 15% of investment dollars and may hold some maturities longer than five years.
 The District maintains and reports interest rate risk using the Weighted Average Maturity (WAM) method.
 A weighted average takes into consideration both the timing and the amounts of the maturities.
-The District manages its exposure to decline in fair values by limiting the WAM of its short-term investment portfolio to less than three (3) years. - Foreign currency risk is the risk of loss from a reduction in value affected by changes in the rate of exchange.
+The District manages its exposure to decline in fair values by limiting the WAM of its short-term investment portfolio to less than three (3) years.

+Foreign currency risk is the risk of loss from a reduction in value affected by changes in the rate of exchange.
 The District's investment policies do not allow for direct investments in foreign currency.

-Note 3 - Receivables And Payables
+Note 3 - Receivables and Payables